top of page

 This was different.
 This wasn’t just starting a business similar to what I was already doing.

 I started with job boards, like many people do.
-People were asking for writers, but paying $50 or even lower.
-I had written blogs before, so I know it takes hours to research and write well.
-I knew $50 was not going to work for me.
+People were asking for writers, but paying $50 or lower for blog posts.
+I had written blogs for the school.
+I knew it took hours to research and write well. $50 was not going to work for me.

 I also looked into going back to school, or getting a certification.
 As therapists we always think we need more credentials right?